MaximKorobov/SMB/README.md

 # FAQ

 ## Q: why so small and simple utility has so big (8 megabytes) executable?
-A: I know that on pure C++ it's size could be less that a 64 kilobytes. that is how Python + [pyinstaller](https://pyinstaller.org) work together.
+A: I know that on pure C++ it's size could be less that a 64 kilobytes.
+That is how Python + [pyinstaller](https://pyinstaller.org) work together.
 Patches are welcome to improve the numbers.

 ## Q: why did you use pure Python without Qt?
 A: there are some reasons: